Can Language Models Reason about Individualistic Human Values and Preferences?: Related Work

-\textbf{Individualistic value alignment and reasoning.} Related to individualistic value learning are the tasks of personalization and preference elicitation.
-Work on personalizing LMs aims to provide customized, user-specific responses across varied applications, such as summarization \citep{han2024valueaugmentedsamplinglanguage}, persona-guided chatbot interactions \citep{xu-etal-2022-beyond}, movie tagging \citep{liu2024llmspersonaplug}, value-confessing open-text generation \citep{zhu2024personalityalignment}, survey questions \citep{li-etal-2024-steerability}, simulated control tasks \citep{poddar2024personalizing}, and writing assistant \citep{mysore2023pearlpersonalizinglargelanguage}.
-To understand users' needs in specific tasks, active learning methods are developed to interactively and efficiently investigate people' preferences and moral inclinations \citep{keswani2024prosconsactivelearning,zhang2024selfexploring,ji2024activequeries,mehta2023sampleefficientreinforcementlearning,muldrew2024activepreferencelearning,piriyakulkij2024activepreference}.
-Uniquely, \cite{zhu2024personalityalignment} introduces the concept of \textit{personality alignment}, which is closely related to \textit{individualistic alignment} but with great emphasis on aligning models with psychometric dimensions that capture the personality traits of people.
+\paragraph{Individualistic value alignment and reasoning.} Related to individualistic value learning are the tasks of personalization and preference elicitation.
+Work on personalizing LMs aims to provide customized, user-specific responses across applications, such as summarization \citep{han2024valueaugmentedsamplinglanguage}, chatbot interactions \citep{xu-etal-2022-beyond}, movie tagging \citep{liu2024llmspersonaplug}, open-text generation \citep{zhu2024personalityalignment}, survey questions \citep{li-etal-2024-steerability}, simulated control tasks \citep{poddar2024personalizing}, and writing assistant \citep{mysore2023pearlpersonalizinglargelanguage}.
+To understand users' needs in specific tasks, active learning is applied to interactively and efficiently investigate people' preferences \citep{keswani2024prosconsactivelearning,zhang2024selfexploring,ji2024activequeries,mehta2023sampleefficientreinforcementlearning,muldrew2024activepreferencelearning,piriyakulkij2024activepreference}.
+Uniquely, \cite{zhu2024personalityalignment} introduces \textit{personality alignment}, which is closely related to \textit{individualistic alignment} but emphasizing aligning models with psychometric dimensions capturing people's personalities.
 Our work differs from prior works by focusing on modeling and reasoning about individualistic human values rather than personality traits or application-driven personalization.

-\textbf{How are human values studied across scholarly fields?} Despite the extensive studies and debates over human values across scholarly fields, it remains a mystery how to best represent them.
-One famous social psychology theory, Schwartz's Theory of Basic Values \citep{schwartz2012overview}, strives to define top-down categories of fundamental human values.
-Other empirical psychometric instruments such as self-report questionnaires \citep{1a35f96dcc55415ca791831dced159cd,MAIO20101,curry2019mapping}, behavioral observations \citep{KALIMERI2019428}, and controlled experiments \citep{curry2019good} are also commonly used in the attempt to describe people's value systems.
-Philosophers hold distinct views towards the meaning and scope of human values.
-For instance, distinctions had been made between intrinsic vs. extrinsic values \citep{sep-value-intrinsic-extrinsic}, value monism \citep{sep-monism} vs. pluralism \citep{sep-value-pluralism} that debate about whether there are one or more fundamental values, and whether there exist human values that are incommensurable (\ie cannot be traded-off; \citep{sep-value-incommensurable}).
-Social science research like Pew Public Opinion Polling \citep{pew_research_center} and World Value Survey \citep{worldvaluesurveywave7} conducts large-scale empirical surveys to collect people's value opinions across regions.